Dorothy Parker: In popular culture

 She has been portrayed on film and television by Dolores Sutton in F. Scott Fitzgerald in Hollywood (1976), Rosemary Murphy in Julia (1977), Bebe Neuwirth in Dash and Lilly (1999), and Jennifer Jason Leigh in Mrs. Parker and the Vicious Circle (1994).
 Neuwirth was nominated for an Emmy Award for her performance, and Leigh received a number of awards and nominations, including a Golden Globe nomination.

 Television creator Amy Sherman-Palladino named her production company 'Dorothy Parker Drank Here Productions' in tribute to Parker.

 Tucson actress Lesley Abrams wrote and performed the one-woman show Dorothy Parker's Last Call in 2009 in Tucson, Arizona, presented by the Winding Road Theater Ensemble.
 She reprised the role at the Live Theatre Workshop in Tucson in 2014.
 The play was selected to be part of the Capital Fringe Festival in DC in 2010.

 In 2018, American drag queen Miz Cracker played Parker in the celebrity-impersonation game show episode of the Season 10 of Rupaul's Drag Race.

 In the 2018 film Can You Ever Forgive Me? (based on the 2008 memoir of the same name), Melissa McCarthy plays Lee Israel, an author who for a time forged original letters in Dorothy Parker's name.

-In 2025, in the television show “Only Murders In The Building,”a character played by Christoph Waltz claims that Dorothy Parker took his virginity.
+In 2025, in the television show “Only Murders In The Building,” a character played by Christoph Waltz claims that Dorothy Parker took his virginity.

+In 2026, the one-actor play Vicious Circles & A Writer of Note: The Tempest of Dorothy Parker by Mike Broemmel premiered.
+The play stars Ellen Shamas-Brandt in the title role of Dorothy Parker.

 2007 Dorothy Parker copyright trial

 In Silverstein v.
 Penguin Putnam, Inc, the plaintiff claimed copyright in certain Parker poems that had been reproduced in Penguin's Dorothy Parker: Complete Poems after appearing in Not Much Fun, a volume edited by Stuart Y. Silverstein that had been the first collection to include these particular poems.

 The Second Circuit reversed the district court’s initial award of summary judgment on the copyright claim insofar as it was based on Not Much Funs arrangement of poems and the edits that Silverstein made and the titles he gave to some of the poems.
 The Second Circuit also vacated the judgment that Silverstein's selection of poems was protectible....
 After a bench trial, the court held that the plaintiff’s selection of all of the poems lacked creativity and was therefore not copyrightable, ruling in favor of Penguin.

+In a November 2007 decision, the court held that Silverstein had simply compiled all of the uncollected Parker poems he could find and that this selection process involved no creativity, so the collection was not entitled to copyright protection.